 Familiarity with our journal is the best way to know

-whether or not work is right for us, and reading in
+whether or not work is right for us; double issues are

 three to four months, longer only in special circumstances.

-TCR publishes high quality literary fiction characterized by interest in language, development of distinctive settings, compelling conflict, and complex, unique characters.
+TCR publishes original literary fiction characterized by interest in language, development of distinctive settings, compelling conflict, and complex, unique characters.
 Please read a

 TCR publishes distinctive topical essays and